MARCH 22, 2023

 What to do before blood tests?

-- It is important to not change your eating habits too much before the appointments so you can get the results linked to your lifestyle.
+- It is important to not change your eating habits too much before the appointments so you can get results linked to your lifestyle.

-- In the morning, drink a large glass of water, this will help you do your sample during the appointment, will keep you hydrated and will make the sampling easier, especially if you need to give a urine sample.
+- In the morning, drink a large glass of water, this will help you do your sample during the appointment, will keep you hydrated and will make the sampling easier, especially if you need to do a urine sample.

 No, be it black coffee or with sugar and creme, coffee contains nutrients, which could falsify the results.

 It is not recommended to smoke a cigarette before the appointment.
 It could have an effect on some results.
-Smoking can increase the white blood cells level in blood, so it is better to avoid smoking during the 10 to 12 hours before the sampling.
+Smoking can increase the white blood cells level in your blood, so it is better to avoid smoking during the 10 to 12 hours before the sampling.

-A single drink can alter results, causing a wrong interpretation by the doctor.
+A single drink can alter the results, causing a wrong interpretation by the doctor.
 The quality of the serum (blood) could be affected, which can abnormally increase triglycerides.
 Triglycerides allow the transportation of fatty acids, and are also a primary source of energy for the body.

 Like cigarettes, cannabis consumption through inhaling (smoke) increases the number of white blood cells in the blood.
 Large cannabis intake could influence the testosterone level.
 Cannabis can also have effects on blood pressure, it is therefore important to avoid its consumption before a cardiac test like an ECG or a Holster.

 Consumption can bring about a decrease in body temperature, which affects the venous system and makes blood sampling more difficult.

 It is recommended to take your medicine before the appointment like always, but some medicine can influence the results.

-I AM PREGNANT, SHOULD I BE FASTING?
+I AM PREGNANT, SHOULD I BE FASTING BEFORE MY BLOOD TEST?

 Sadly, some pregnancy routine tests require you to be fasting.
 However, the recommended fasting is only 8 hours in this precise situation.